 About 2018 Dialogues

 “The water is female; water is life and so we as women must stand with the water . . .
 We stand in prayer and in civil disobedience.
 We stand because we must protect our children and grandchildren.”
 (1) Standing Rock founder, LaDonna Brave Bull Allard This presentation is devoted to the female psyche; an examination of the nature and knowledge of women – a concept realised by a queer mind, raised by strong Anatolian women.
-The five pairs of galleries selected will also present a high percentage of Non-European participants including indigenous practices from Maori, Kurdish, Asian, and African origins.
 This is not just a matter of positive discrimination.
 As an affirmative action, it is reverse discrimination.
 Yes, the future is female.

 Read more about 2018